foldcat/oasync/README.md

 #### running new tasks
 It is quite simple to spawn new tasks.

-Note that the order of task spawning is not garenteed to be the same as the order of `oa.go` calls.
+Note that the order of task spawning is not guaranteed to be the same as the order of `oa.go` calls.
 ```odin
 foo :: proc(_: rawptr) {